emrysr/emoncms-docker-fpm/README.md

 once logged in remotly...
 -------------

-# install git
+# get the files on the device

 sudo apt-get update && sudo apt-get install -y git-core

 all the commands have been put into a bash script. clone the git repo and run the install script...
 ## copy files from github